globalseismology/avni/README.md

 * Funded by the National Science Foundation and the David and Lucile Packard Foundation.
 * We thank Göran Ekström, Adam Dziewonski, Todd Karowski, other members of the open source and Earth Science community for their input and non-Github contributions.
 * Computational resources maintained at the University of Maryland at College Park.
 We thank Todd Karowski and other system administrators for assistance.
-* Style and documentation of this repository is influenced by other open-source repositories such as [SPECFEM3D](https://github.com/geodynamics/specfem3d) and [Burnman](https://github.com/geodynamics/burnman).

 <img src="docs/NSF.png" width="100"> <img src="docs/packard.png" width="200"> <img src="docs/UMD.png" width="100">